SCasarotto/nanoleaf-virtual-skylight/README.md

 1. Find the IP address of your Nanoleaf.
 I did this using my router app but there are many ways.
 See the [Nanoleaf Docs](https://forum.nanoleaf.me/docs#_oon416cadkkr) for other options.
 2. In the [Nanoleaf Docs](https://forum.nanoleaf.me/docs#_oon416cadkkr) they mention the default port is `16021` but also not to hardcode that.
 At this time I have hardcoded it but may later build a dynamic way to determine it.
-3. Getting the auth token can be done with the `getToken` function.
+3. Getting the auth token can be done with the `getAuthToken` function.
 It simply calls `/api/v1/new` just as the [docs](https://forum.nanoleaf.me/docs#_5soyiy1g6uf) suggest.